mgreiler/se-unlocked/Transcripts/EP_21_Amir_Slihefendic.md

 stuff.
 So, and I think actually like if you're starting out and you want to create your own company, then like, You know, creating your own company is the easy set.
-Uh, the much hottest step is kind of like finding something that you want to work on.
+Uh, the much harder step is kind of like finding something that you want to work on.
 And maybe also much more productive step is kind of just like being passionate about a problem and trying to solve that problem before you actually create the company.
 So that's at least like for me, that has been, the journey is kind of like.
 You know, finding the problem, solving the problem, and then afterwards creating a company around it.
-Everything companies have like a same journey, especially if you go from my God, you know, software.
+I think a lot of companies have like a same journey, especially if you go from my God, you know, software.
 A developer too, like a company builder.
 That's usually the journey that is common.
 Like for instance, like the founder of Dropbox did a very similar thing.
 Yeah.
 **Michaela:** [00:04:10] So one of the reasons why I'm so fascinated by your